Contents

 24. Take an EmptyMet Tour at the Metropolitan Museum of Art

-One of my favorite indoor activities in New York City is visiting a museum; it’s a great way to stay warm in the winter or out of the rain while also learning about history and different cultures.
+One of my favorite activities to do by myself in New York City is visiting a museum; it’s a great way to stay warm in the winter in New York City’s snow or out of the rain while also learning about history and different cultures.

 But, how often do you have one of the world’s most important museums to yourself, where you can explore uninterrupted and ask a guide any question you can think of about the art and history of the artifacts around you?